 Thomson Reuters sells healthcare unit to Veritas

-NEW YORK, April 23 (Reuters) - News and information company Thomson Reuters Corp said on Monday it will sell its healthcare business to private equity firm Veritas Capital for $1.25 billion in cash.
+NEW YORK (Reuters) - Thomson Reuters Corp (TRI.TO) (TRI.N) said on Monday it is selling its Healthcare business to private equity firm Veritas Capital for $1.25 billion in cash.

-The sale, subject to regulatory approval, is expected to close in the next few months, Thomson Reuters said in a statement.
+The sale of the Healthcare unit, subject to regulatory approval, is expected to close in the next few months.

 Veritas Capital has obtained debt financing commitments for the transaction, which is not subject to any financing condition.

 Morgan Stanley (MS.N) and Allen & Company are acting as financial advisors to Thomson Reuters on the proposed divestiture.
 Covington & Burling LLP is acting as legal counsel.